-The primary objective is to complete research and development (25 million US\$) to select, optimize and adapt to the terrain relief and operation conditions of design, technological, engineering and other solutions, the know-how accumulated by the author during 15 preceding years and the specialists which he attracted to cooperate and then at the "NTL Transportlinien GmbH (Germany) and since 1997 at the Research Center "JUNITRAN" (Belarus), because it received the non-material assets accumulated during this period: patents, know-how, engineering knowledge, designing, technological and other achievements and their cost exceeds 1 billion US \$, according to the estimate of the Institute of Independent Assessment of Investment and Credited Projects (Minsk).
+The primary objective is to complete research and development (25 million US\$) to select, optimize and adapt to the terrain relief and operation conditions of design, technological, engineering and other solutions, the know-how accumulated by the author during 18 preceding years and the specialists which he attracted to cooperate and then at the "NTL Transportlinien GmbH (Germany), since 1997 at the Research Center "Yunitran" (Belarus) and since 1998 at the Foundation "Yunitran" (Moscow), because it received the non-material assets accumulated during this period: patents, know-how, engineering knowledge, designing, technological and other achievements and their cost exceeds 14 billion US \$, according to the estimate of the Institute of Independent Assessment of Investment and Credited Projects (Minsk).
 The program had been elaborated to develop the design of the transport line and the vehicle (with all their components) with the account of wages of designers and other staff, the cost of materials and standard pieces, equipment, expenses to attract contractors, etc. The program is for the conditions in the Republic of Belarus, but it can be easily adapted to the conditions of any other country with the help of correction factors.